 There were no big secrets in decorating this cake.
-The cake itself was in the shape of Bob.
-I did not carve it out, instead I used Wilton special character cake pan which I rented from a local cake decorating shop here.
+The cake itself was in the shape of Bob the Builder.
+I did not carve it out, instead I used Wilton specialty character cake pan which I rented from a local cake decorating shop here.

 The cake pan came with a set of instructions on how to decorate it.
 Its fairly simple, made using the star piping method for the most part.
 The rest is just smooth icing and outline piping.

-Bob the Builder licensed character cake pan and decorating instructions ( I rented mine for a local store and it came with an instructions card.
-If you plan on renting one, make sure the instructions card is included as it provides step by step instructions for frosting the cake.
-Otherwise, you can follow my steps here or drop me a note here if you need further help).
+- Bob the Builder licensed character cake pan and decorating instructions ( I rented mine for a local store and it came with an instructions card.
+If you plan on renting one, make sure the instructions card is included as it provides step by step instructions for frosting the cake).

-I used a rectangle cake board for the cake simply because I wanted some space around the cake to place the birthday message (the instruction card shows a cake board in the shape of the cake pan itself).
+- I used a rectangle cake board for the cake.
+This is because I wanted some space around the cake to place the birthday message (the instruction card shows a cake board in the shape of the cake itself).

-I used my butter icing instead ofbuttercream for the sides of the cake.
-My butter icing is of a much stiffer consistency and I prefer to work with it for shaped cakes as it is easier for me to achieve a smooth finish with this icing compared to the much softer butter cream.
+- I used my butter icing instead of buttercream for the sides of the cake.
+My butter icing is of a much stiffer consistency.
+I prefer to work with it for shaped cakes as it is easier for me to achieve a smooth finish with this icing compared to the much softer buttercream.

-Once the background was done, I then used buttercream to complete the rest of the decoration on the cake.
+- Once the background was done, I then used buttercream to complete the rest of the decoration on the cake.
 I stood guided by the instructions card.
-I started off with an outline (with black buttercream using tip #3) followed by smooth icing for Bob's eyes using the same tip.
-The rest of Bob on the cake was completed using star tip #16.
+I started off with an outline (with black buttercream using tip #3).
+That was followed by smooth icing for Bob's eyes using the same tip.
+The rest of Bob the Builder on the cake was completed using star tip #16.

 How to Make Shaped Cakes without Special Character Cake Pans